 The bondholders and their trustee have chosen Delta Thermo Energy, a Pennsylvaniabased company focused on clean MSW processing, which has developed waste facilities in Europe and Asia.
+The MRC, the bondholders, and their trustee have verified that the DTE team has experience with MSW.
+In addition, the MRC has negotiated a say in the operating plan and will have a seat at the table for monthly stakeholders' meetings.

-Who is DTE?
+Who is DTE-HM, LLC?